Rediscovering Deep Neural Networks Through Finite-State Distributions: Experimental Evaluations

 \section{Experimental Evaluations}

-We experimented with our model on the CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009learning} on the problem of classification.
+We experimented with the finite framework using the CIFAR-10 and CIFAR-100 datasets \cite{krizhevsky2009learning} on the problem of classification.
 We employed three types of base-CNN architectures, namely Quick-CIFAR, Network in Network (NIN) \cite{lin2013network} and VGG \cite{simonyan2014very,liu2015very} to experiment with different network sizes.
-The CNN architectures were transformed to their Finite CNN (\textbf{FCNN}) versions by replacing Conv/ReLU/Pool with KL-Conv/LNorm/LPool.
-The inputs for the original architectures were whitened, while the whitening procedure was not applied for testing FCNNs.
-We first compared the performance of the original networks with their corresponding transformed architectures in finite states.
-We excluded certain layers from our transformation, e.g., the Dropout and the batch normalization (BatchNorm) \cite{ioffe2015batch}, since we do not yet have a clear justification for their roles in our model.
-We did not use weight decay \cite{krizhevsky2012imagenet}, regularization, and the learning rate was fixed to $1$ in the FCNNs.
-FCNNs were parameterized with log-simplex and spherical schemes for comparison.
-Experiments with I-KLD was excluded, since they achieved lower accuracy compared to M-KLD.
-We justify this observation by considering two facts about I-KLD: 1) Since the input is in the probability domain, the nonlinearity behaves similar to Sigmoid, therefore the gradient vanishing problem exists in I-KLD.
-2) As opposed to $\textrm{LNorm}$, $\exp(\textrm{LNorm}(.))$ is not convex and interferes with the optimization process.
+The CNN architectures were transformed to their \textbf{FKNN} versions by replacing Conv/ReLU/Pool with Konv/Norm/LPool.
+We excluded certain layers from our transformation, e.g., the Dropout and the batch normalization (BatchNorm) \cite{ioffe2015batch}, since we have not yet developed a compatible counterpart of the layers with a solid justification for our framework.
+The inputs for the original architectures were whitened, while the whitening procedure was not applied for testing FKNNs.
+In the FKNNs, We did not use weight decay \cite{krizhevsky2012imagenet}, regularization, and the learning rate was fixed to $1$ .
+FKNNs were parameterized with log-simplex and spherical schemes for comparison.
+Additionally, the original optimized learning rates were used to train the CNNs.
+The weights in all the models were regularized with $\ell_2$ norm penalty, where in the case of NIN and VGG the regularization coefficient is defined per layer.